avdg/screeps/README.md

 #### Tools
 *Should make writing ai's a little bit easier*
-- `sync.js` A tool to sync local files up to the browser running creeps
+- Use `grunt deploy` to send code to the screeps simulator

 ### Call hierarchy